 C8F Freshman applicants who have achieved a cumulative 3.50 GPA (on a 4.00 scale), or rank in the upper 10% of their high school graduation classes, and have pursued a rigorous curriculum, may apply to the University without submitting a standardized test score (ACT or SAT).
-Test optional applicants will be reviewed for the strength of their core academic curriculum and recommendations.
+Test optional applicants will be reviewed for the strength of their core academic curriculum, extra-curricular activites, recommendations, and interview rating.